kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 - There are 2 smaller elements to the right of 9
 - There is 1 smaller element to the right of 6
 - There are no smaller elements to the right of 1

+547 (Hard)

+This problem was asked by Salesforce.

+Given an array of integers, find the maximum XOR of any two elements.